-Because of the reduction of agricultural supply and demand, the sustainable groundwater management condition scenario simulates reductions in evapotranspiration (reduced to 798,000 AF) and groundwater production (reduced to 570,000 AF) across the Subbasin.
-Subsurface outflow to neighboring subbasins (93,000 AF), stream discharge (29,000 AF), and other flows (10,000 AF) bring the total Subbasin discharges to 702,000 AFY.
+Because of the reduction of agricultural supply and demand, the sustainable groundwater management condition scenario simulates reductions in evapotranspiration (reduced to 7948811,000 AF) and groundwater production (reduced to 570499,000 AF) across the Subbasin.
+Subsurface outflow to neighboring subbasins (931410,000 AF), and stream discharge (2937,000 AF), and other flows (10,000 AF) bring the total Subbasin discharges to 7026767,000 AFY.

-Under sustainable groundwater management conditions, the groundwater system of the Merced Subbasin maintains inflows equal to its outflow volume of 702,000 AF each year, of which 293,000 AF is deep percolation.
-There is also recharge from rivers, streams, and canals (321,000 AF), and subsurface inflows (87,000 AF) from the Sierra Nevada foothills and the neighboring subbasins of Turlock, Delta-Mendota, and Chowchilla.
+Under sustainable groundwater management conditions, the groundwater system maintains inflows of 6954,000 AFY, which is equal greater than to the outflow volume of 7026776,000 AF each year, and of which 293306,000 AF of inflow is deep percolation.
+Inflows also include recharge from rivers, streams, and canals (31821,000 AF), and subsurface inflows (8710,000 AF) from the Sierra Nevada foothills and the neighboring subbasins of Turlock, Delta-Mendota, and Chowchilla.

-The sustainable groundwater management scenario results in groundwater outflows equal to groundwater inflows, bringing the long term (50-year) average change in groundwater storage to a net-zero.
-Figure 2-106 summarizes the average projected groundwater inflows and outflows in the Merced Subbasin.
-Based on this analysis, the sustainable yield of the basin is approximately 570,000 AFY.
-Figure 2-107 shows the annual change in the groundwater budget components, as well as cumulative storage, through the simulation period.
+The sustainable groundwater management scenario results in groundwater outflows equal-that are slightly less than to-groundwater inflows, bringing the long term (50-year) average change in groundwater storage to a net-zeropositive value.
+Figure 2-189Figure 2-189Figure 2-188 summarizes the average projected groundwater inflows and outflows in the Merced Subbasin.
+Based on this analysis, the sustainable yield of the basin is approximately 570499,000 AFY.
+Figure 2-190Figure 2-189 shows the annual change in the groundwater budget components, as well as cumulative storage, through the simulation period.